satoyan/japan_postal_api_client_for_flutter/README.md

 ## Getting started

 1.  **Add to `pubspec.yaml`:**

     Add the `japan_post_api_client` to your project's `pubspec.yaml` file:

     ```yaml
     dependencies:
       japan_post_api_client: ^0.0.1 # Use the latest version
+    ```

+2.  **Optional:**

-      public_ip_address: ^1.2.0 # As an example, we use this package to get public ip address on running device.
-You can use your favorite package.
+    Add an optional package that can get public IP address on running devices.

+    The Japan Post API requires your public IP address for token acquisition.
+    While you can obtain this through various methods, the `public_ip_address` package offers a convenient, optional way to do so programmatically.

+    ```yaml
+    dependencies:
+      public_ip_address: latest
     ```

 2.  **Install dependencies:**